elyxlz/github-context/README.md

 # GitHub Context Extractor

-Extract context from GitHub repositories (code, issues, wiki ...) to your clipboard for AI.
+A simple CLI tool to extract context from GitHub repositories (code, issues, wiki ...) for AI.

 ## Install